muhammed10patel/muhammed10patel.github.io/_projects/4_project.md

 In the results above, ground-truth annotations were used to evaluate STS.
 For real-world applicability, we propose using the OpenWildlife model to provide annotations for the sampled images instead of relying on ground-truth data.
 We did not train the OpenWildlife model on the DFO Whale 2017 dataset.
 Now we use OpenWildlife model with Social target search to determine the locations of whale in the entire dataset.

 Below table shows the result of social target search.
-Our search method find 80% of total whales while exploring only 33% of the total images.
+Our search method finds 80% of total whales while exploring only 33% of the total images.

 <div class="table2-container">
 <table border="1" style="border-collapse: collapse; text-align: center; width: 100%;">